rohithr8484/happy-bit-bloom/README.md

 ---

 ## 📦 Credits
-This work benefitted from help by mentors from BOS and Charms.
+This work benefitted from insights of mentors from BOS and Charms.

 ---